 The Consumer Financial Protection Bureau was created following the financial meltdown of 2008.
 Authority to create the CFPB came from the passage of the Dodd-Frank Act, support for which was sharply divided along party lines: Democrats loved it, but Republicans despised it.
 Over the years, Republicans have made repeated attempts to rein in the CFPB’s powers, repeal the Dodd-Frank or bring the CFPB under congressional control, but all efforts have failed.
 One of the most controversial actions of the CFPB has been its targeting of payday loans.
+They just don’t seem to like fast loans with bad credit.
 Now that the elections are over, many people are wondering what President Trump will do about government regulations on payday loans.

 What President Trump’s Election Means for Government Regulation of Payday Loans

 Trump is certainly no fan of Dodd-Frank.
 As reported by the Washington Examiner, Trump has vowed to repeal, dismantle or drastically alter Dodd-Frank no fewer than seven times during his presidential campaign.
 He has referred to Dodd-Frank as “a disaster in so many different ways,” “terrible” and in need of “something close to dismantling.”
 He has charged that Dodd-Frank has allowed regulators to run the banks, decreased the access to credit for everyone except the wealthy, stifled business and slowed economic growth.

 Although Trump has not specifically addressed payday loans and the pending regulations proposed by the CFPB, he obviously shares the antipathy for the agency and the Dodd-Frank that his fellow Republicans have demonstrated for years.
 Republicans have long expressed concerns over the agency’s lack of accountability and stated that the CFPB is overly powerful.

 What Is Trump Likely to Do About Regulating Payday Loans?